arqalite/fire-king-guide/src/combos/ponix/ulcanix/2-high-garunix.md

 #### Opponent's turn
 13. In the Standby Phase, activate High Garunix: Special Summon it from the GY, under Sunlight Wolf's link.
 14. A chain forms:
-      - CL1: Activate High Garunix - destroy all other monsters on the field.
+      - CL1: Activate High Garunix: destroy all other monsters on the field.
-      - CL2: Activate Sunlight Wolf - add Ponix from the GY to your hand.
+      - CL2: Activate Sunlight Wolf: add Ponix from the GY to your hand.
 (Remember you cannot summon Ponix this turn!)

 <details>
   <summary><b>If Nibiru hits</b></summary>